Angry Anderson: Political views

 In 2012, Anderson participated in the SBS doco-reality show Go Back To Where You Came From, in which six Australians, each with differing opinions on Australia's asylum seeker debate, were taken on a journey to which refugees have taken to reach Australia.
 At the outset of the series Anderson says that "boat people" who arrive in Australia illegally should be sent back to their countries of origin: "If you come here illegally, I don't care about your story, first thing you do is you turn around and go back."
 Later in the series, after having met with refugees from Afghanistan who settled in Melbourne as well as visiting war-torn Kabul, Anderson softened his stand on the subject: "Now I've been here and spoken to people, I don't want to turn away refugees, I don't want to turn away people who need to be reunited with their families.
 I don't want that.
 Who would want that?
 I don't want people to go on suffering needlessly, when we can give them somewhere safe to be.
 But I don't want them to come to Australia in boats."

 Again endorsed by the National Party in September 2014, this time in the New South Wales seat of Cessnock for the 2015 state election, Anderson withdrew his candidacy in February 2015, citing personal reasons.

-In 2016 Anderson was endorsed as an Australian Liberty Alliance candidate for the Senate representing New South Wales at the 2016 federal election.
+In 2016, Anderson was endorsed as an Australian Liberty Alliance candidate for the Senate representing New South Wales at the 2016 federal election.
 The Australian Liberty Alliance is a right wing group that opposes Muslim immigration to Australia.

 Personal life

 In Angry Anderson's 1994 biography, Angry – Scarred for Life, the author Karen Dewey describes his life as "Sexually, physically and mentally abused he broke the brutal family pattern to become a besotted, devoted father of four."
 Anderson described how "[t]here was physical and emotional violence in the family" and a family friend began sexually abusing him from the age of five.

 In 1982, prior to one of Rose Tattoo's European tours, Anderson met Lindy Michael.
-The couple's daughter, Roxanne was born in 1983.
+The couple's daughter, Roxanne, was born in 1983.
 Anderson and Michael married in January 1986 and have also had three sons, Galen, Blaine and Liam.
 By 2002, Anderson and Michael were divorced.
 Anderson is a single father and lives in the Sydney suburb of Beacon Hill.
-Although he does not believe in an omniscient god he attends the Baha'i temple regularly, "the spirituality I have given myself over to is the divine."
+Although he does not believe in an omniscient god, he attends the Baha'i temple regularly, saying: "the spirituality I have given myself over to is the divine."

-Having seen cancer claim the lives of five of his Rose Tattoo bandmates (Dallas Royall, Peter Wells, Ian Rilen, Lobby Lloyde and Mick Cocks), Anderson has become an advocate for men's health.
+Having seen cancer claim the lives of five of his Rose Tattoo bandmates Anderson has become an advocate for men's health.
 He appeared in a TV campaign promoting awareness of prostate cancer.

 On 4 November 2018, Anderson's son Liam was killed in an attack in a park in Queenscliff, New South Wales.